-- Tables SSI 1 through SSI 5 and Figure SSI 1 present national caseload and expenditure trend data on the SSI program; - Table SSI 6 presents demographic characteristics of the SSI caseload; - Tables SSI 7 through SSI 9 present state-by-state trend data on the SSI program through fiscal year 20011.
+- Tables SSI 1 through SSI 5 and Figure SSI 1 present national caseload and expenditure trend data on the SSI program; - Table SSI 6 presents demographic characteristics of the SSI caseload; - Tables SSI 7 through SSI 9 present state-by-state trend data on the SSI program through fiscal year 2013.

 SSI Caseload Trends (Tables SSI 1 and SSI 2 and Figure SSI 1).
-From 1990 to 1995, the number of SSI beneficiaries increased from 4.8 million to 6.5 million, an average growth rate of over 7 percent per year.
+From 1990 to 1995, the number of federally administered SSI recipients increased from 4.8 million to 6.5 million, an average growth rate of about 6 percent per year.
 Between 1995 and 2000, the number of beneficiaries fluctuated between 6.5 and 6.6 million persons.
-Between 2000 and 2011, the caseload increased from 6.6 to 8.1 million beneficiaries, an average annual growth rate of 1.9 percent.
-Table SSI 1 presents information on the total number of persons receiving SSI payments in December of each year from 1974 through 2011, and also presents recipients by eligibility category (aged, blind, and disabled) and by type of recipient (child, adults ages 18-64, and adults ages 65 or older).
+Between 2000 and 2013, the caseload increased from 6.6 to 8.4 million beneficiaries, an average annual growth rate of 1.8 percent.
+Table SSI 1 presents information on the total number of persons receiving SSI payments in December of each year from 1974 through 2013, and also presents recipients by eligibility category (aged, blind, and disabled) and by type of recipient (child, adults ages 18-64, and adults ages 65 or older).
 See also Tables IND 3c and IND 4c in Chapter II for further data on trends in recipiency and participation.

 The composition of the SSI caseload has been shifting over time, as shown in Table SSI 1.
-The number of beneficiaries eligible because of age has been declining steadily, from a high of 2.3 million persons in December 1975 to a low of 1.2 million persons in December 2004 and has since remained essentially unchanged.
-At the same time, there has been strong growth in blind and disabled beneficiaries, from 1.7 million in December 1974 to 6.9 million in December 2011.
-Moreover, the number of disabled children has increased dramatically, particularly during the 1990s, when the number of disabled children receiving SSI increased from 309,000 in December 1990 to 955,000 in December 1996.
-The number of disabled children fell over the next three years, but has been increasing since 2000, reaching a little under 1.3 million children in 2011.
+The number of beneficiaries eligible because of age has been declining steadily, from a high of 2.3 million persons in December 1975 to a low of 1.16 million persons in December 2013.
+At the same time, there has been growth in blind and disabled beneficiaries, from 1.7 million in December 1974 to 7.2 million in December 2013.
+Moreover, the number of disabled children has increased over time from 309,000 in December 1990 to 1.3 million in December 2013.

 Several factors have contributed to the growth of the Supplemental Security Income program.
 Expansions in disability eligibility (particularly for mentally impaired adults and for children), increased outreach, overall growth in immigration, and transfers from state programs were among the key factors identified in a 1995 study by the Government Accountability Office (GAO).
 GAO concluded that three groups - adults with mental impairments, children, and non-citizens - accounted for nearly 90 percent of the SSI program's growth in the early 1990s.
-The growth in disabled children beneficiaries is generally believed to be due to outreach activities, the Supreme Court decision in the Zebley case, expansion of the medical impairment category, and reduction in reviews of continuing eligibility.
+The growth in disabled children beneficiaries is generally believed to be due to outreach activities, the Supreme Court decision in the Zebley case, expansion of the medical impairment category, and reduction in reviews of continuing eligibility.28

 SSI Expenditures (Tables SSI 3 through SSI 5).
-The total amount of federally administered SSI benefits has increased over the past six years from \$42.9 billion (inflation adjusted) in 2005 to over \$49.5 billion in 2011, as shown in Table SSI 3.
-Average monthly federally administered benefits per person were \$502 in 2011, down (0.8 percent) from 2005 inflation adjusted benefit level of \$506.
+The total amount of federally administered SSI benefits has increased over the past six years from \$44.4 billion (inflation adjusted) in 2005 to over \$53.9 billion in 2013, as shown in Table SSI 3.
+Average monthly federally administered benefits per person were \$529 in 2013, up (1.0 percent) from 2005 inflation adjusted benefit level of \$524.
 For more details see Table SSI 4.

 SSI Recipient Characteristics (Table SSI 6).
 Over the last 20 years, the percentage of aged SSI recipients has dramatically decreased, while the percentage of disabled recipients has increased substantially.
-As shown in Table SSI 6, the proportion of SSI aged recipients has decreased from 44 percent in 1980 to under 15 percent in 2011.
-During the same period, the percentage of disabled recipients increased from 55 percent in 1980 to 85 percent in 2011.
+As shown in Table SSI 6, the proportion of SSI aged recipients has decreased from 43.6 percent in 1980 to 13.8 percent in 2013.
+During the same period, the percentage of disabled recipients increased from 54.5 percent in 1980 to 85.4 percent in 2013.